-In 1979, the Supreme Court ruled that Ilya Wolston did not have to prove actual malice to win a libel claim over the book KGB: The Secret Work of Soviet Secret Agents that accused of him of being a Soviet agent.
+In 1979, the Supreme Court ruled that Ilya Wolston did not have to prove actual malice to win a libel claim over the book KGB: The Secret Work of Soviet Secret Agents that accused him of being a Soviet agent.
 A lower court had ruled Wolston was a public figure based on a contempt of court conviction where he refused a grand jury subpoena related to an investigation into Soviet espionage.
-The Court in Wolston v.
-Reader's Digest Association said private individuals do not become public figures who must meet a higher standard prove defamation when the individual has involuntarily become part of a public issue.
+Wolston v.
+Reader's Digest (1979) said that private individuals did not transform into public figures in libel cases where they had involuntarily become involved in public issues.

 The Supreme Court decision in Wolston v.
 Reader’s Digest Association, 443 U.S. 157 (1979), was one of a number of such cases that clarified the category of “public figures,” which the Court ruled in New York Times Co. v.
 Sullivan (1964) had to prove “actual malice” in order to collect libel judgments.

-Private individuals involuntarily part of public issue don't have to show actual malice
+Private individuals involuntarily part of public issues don't have to show actual malice in libel cases

 Lower courts had granted the association summary judgment in responding to Wolston’s claim of defamation.
 They had ruled that Wolston was a public figure who would be unable to meet the high actual malice standard that courts were obligated to apply in such cases.